AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-http-materials/r-ir-cabinets.md

 Cabinets materials specify a cabinet style file (.vnc file extension), a special data file containing photographic representations of cabinets together with parametric layout definitions and other information required for rendering cabinet fronts.

- [!DNL vnc] files may either include a repeatable wood grain texture, or the texture can be provided externally via a second argument to `src=`.
+ [!DNL vnc] files may either include a repeatable wood grain texture, or the texture can be provided externally by way of a second argument to `src=`.
 Certain [!DNL vnc] files allow colorizing or texturing selected areas of cabinet fronts (typically used for laminate cabinet styles).

 Cabinet materials can only be applied to cabinet objects.